 Earning this recognition demonstrates that Akron General’s stroke program follows national guidelines regarding quality and patient safety, which can significantly improve outcomes for stroke patients.
 Utilizing advanced technology and innovative treatment options, Akron General’s specially-trained stroke team provides an expert level of comprehensive care, diagnosing and treating patients quickly and significantly improving health and recovery time.

-In 2019, Akron General received the American Heart Association/American Stroke Association's Get with the Guidelines® Stroke Gold Plus, Target Honor Roll Elite Plus, Target: Stroke Honor Roll Advanced Therapy and Target: Type 2 Diabetes Honor Roll Award.
+In 2021, Akron General received the American Heart Association/American Stroke Association's Get with the Guidelines® Stroke Gold Plus, Target Stroke Honor Roll Elite Plus, Target: Stroke Honor Roll Advanced Therapy and Target: Type 2 Diabetes Honor Roll Award.
 This achievement recognizes Akron General’s commitment and success in implementing the highest standard of stroke care by ensuring that stroke patients receive treatment according to nationally accepted standards and recommendations.

 A grading system is used to measure how well blood flow is restored following mechanical thrombectomy treatment.
 This is called a thrombolysis in cerebral infarction (TICI) score.
 Scoring is defined as follows: